bobdavies2000/OpenCVB/README.md

         Studio\\2019\\Community\\MSBuild\\Current\\Bin

 -   OpenCV, OpenCV-Contrib, LibRealSense2, Kinect4Azure libraries are all
-    downloaded, configured, and built automatically as part of “PrepareTree.bat”.
+    downloaded, configured, and built automatically as part of “Update_All.bat”.
     If the libraries are missing, open the .sln file in the respective Build directory for each and investigate further.
 The solution files are:

     -   \<OpenCVB Dir\>/Azure-Kinect-Sensor-SDK/Build/K4A.sln